galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project.md

 - How logging can be performed to help debug issues in the test code itself.

 - How a file that is created by the test run can be captured together with other test results for later viewing.

-You can find the templates that generate these Java files in the <a href="https://github.com/galasa-dev/cli" target="_blank">Galasa cli repository</a>.

 ## Additional notes on the key elements of pom.xml files